-No. Informational interviews are available through the Office of Transfer Admissions but are not required for admission.
+No. Informational interviews are available through the Office of Transfer and Graduate Admissions but are not required for admission.

 "C." Fisher will also consider grades of "P" or "S" for courses graded on a Pass/Fail or Satisfactory/Unsatisfactory basis.

-Learn about other transfer student scholarship opportunities at Fisher.
+Yes!
+Learn about all the transfer student scholarship opportunities at Fisher.

 An official evaluation of transfer credits is provided upon acceptance, or shortly after acceptance, to the College.
 An informational interview prior to application may provide you with an unofficial transfer credit evaluation.

-If you would like to verify transferability of coursework, please call the Office of Transfer Admissions at (585) 385-8064 to have your individual situation reviewed.
+If you would like to verify transferability of coursework, please call the Office of Transfer and Graduate Admissions at (585) 385-8064 to have your individual situation reviewed.